-Non-GCHS Guests are allowed to attend GCHS dances but only within the following criteria: they must either be a current high school student (in good standing at their HS) or a graduate of GCHS (in good standing) within the last 2 school years.
+Non-GCHS Guests are allowed to attend GCHS dances but only within the following criteria: they must be a current high school student (in good standing at their HS).
 In order to bring a guest, the GCHS student must do the following: obtain a guest pass from the office or online, have their parents fill out and sign the guest pass, get the guest pass to their guest and have the guest's parents fill out and sign, then have their high school administrator sign and attach a business card.
 Guests must also follow the dress code (found for each dance under the dress code section in the handbook).
 These are due by Wednesday the week of the dance so that if an interview is necessary it can be carried by the Thursday before the dance.
 Any dishonesty on the guest pass will lead to immediate denial of the guest and consequences for the GCHS student according to the handbook, the guest involved will not be allowed to attend any GCHS events that require approval.